 The sight of swarming bees can certainly unnerve some people.
-However, it is a very natural and wonderful part of the life cycle of honey bees.
+However, it is a very natural and wonderful part of the life cycle of honey bees (Apis mellifera).
 If you are looking for advice on bee swarm removal, there is a link at the bottom of this page, however, you'll certainly benefit from reading about this subject first, so do read on.

 Of course, if you read my page about the honey bee queen, you will already have seen my short paragraph on swarming bees.
 Here, I’m going to go into more detail.

 Okay, so picture this: the honey bee colony has survived a cool winter.
-There are fewer bees in the colony than there were during the summer – the honey bee queen, and perhaps 10,000 to 20,000 workers, all huddled together to keep warm.
-There are no drones – they got the elbow at the end of summer, in order to conserve food resources!
+There are fewer bees in the colony than there were during the summer – the honey bee queen, and perhaps 10,000 to 20,000 workers, all huddled together in a 'winter cluster' to keep warm.
+There are no drones – any remaining drones got the elbow at the end of summer, in order to conserve food resources!

 If the bees live in a hive, then hopefully they had a kind beekeeper who ensured they would have enough of their own honey, full of nutrients and goodness, to sustain them.

 As the weather warms up, the colony expands.
 More workers are produced.
-The colony maintains its efficiency through being extremely well organised.
-There may be 50,000 workers busily foraging, regulating the temperature in the hive, guarding the colony or tending to the brood, as well as feeding each other.
+The honey bee colony is a super-organism - a closely co-operating unit of thousands of individuals, which maintains its efficiency through being extremely well organised.
+There may be 50,000 workers busily foraging, regulating the temperature in the hive, guarding the colony or tending to the brood, as well as feeding each other, cleaning, creating wax, comb and honey.
 The queen is busy laying, producing more workers, and finally drones.